furious-programming/TreeStructInfo/README.md

 "Nan"              - not a number
 ```

-Camel style for these strings is not mandatory.
+PascalCase for these strings is not mandatory.

 ## Currencies